Surprise, Surprise — The "Space Jam" Soundtrack Bangs

 Decades later, the highly-anticipated reboot is following in those same footsteps.
 Not only did the film recruit another basketball legend for the lead role — LeBron James is the space-bound protagonist this time around alongside Don Cheadle, Gabriel Iglesias, and Zendaya — but the soundtrack for Space Jam: A New Legacy is just as celebrity-packed.
 From rap upstarts to R&B legends to everyone in between, the new Space Jam has recruited some music heavyweights to ensure that it can hold up to the legacy of the '90s classic.

-Ahead, all 16 of your new favorite songs on the soundtrack for Space Jam: A New Legacy.
+Ahead, all 16 of your new favourite songs on the soundtrack for Space Jam: A New Legacy.